Interactive explainer

 Shields, with receipts

-Declared goals are scanned for prompt-injection patterns on every guard call, and the scan's outcome is persisted with the decision — a manipulated agent has evidence, not just a denial.
+Declared goals are scanned for prompt-injection patterns on every guard call, and the scan's outcome is persisted with the decision, so a manipulated agent has evidence, not just a denial.
 Content policies can verify claims against a source of truth (non_fabrication) and issue signed receipts, failing closed when the source can't be checked.
-Where a shield didn't run, the record says not recorded — the advocate never fabricates its client's alibi.
+Where a shield didn't run, the record says not recorded.
+The advocate never fabricates its client's alibi.

 The advocate's closing argument